Privacy Policy

 2. What personal data I collect

-I collect the minimum amount of personal data needed to run a small publication and a newsletter.
+I collect the minimum amount of personal data needed to run a small publication.

 Data you give me directly